 I’ve been self-employed since 2005, working as a freelance writer and a creative project manager.
 I’ve travelled extensively around Australia and have been blogging since 2008, first with a travel blog and then with my family blog Tales of a Twin Mum.
 I started writing for Australia and New Zealand magazine (the UK’s only magazine dedicated to travel and migration to this part of the world) back in 2009, and over the past three years have had lots of articles published in the magazine (read some of them here).
 I now write a monthly lifestyle column for them too.

 My project management background was a huge help when it came to planning our move as there is so much admin to do.
 I’m hoping to make the move easier for other families by pulling everything together in one place, breaking it down into manageable chunks and finding a range of top experts who can answer all of your questions.
 There’s going to be plenty of free content you will find useful in the blog.
-When you’re ready to take things up a notch and really make your dream happen, you might find it saves you time to buy into my Plan Your Dream Premium options (launching soon) where I’ve pulled together anything and everything you’re going to need to save you trawling the internet for hours, days and weeks hunting for the information.
+When you’re ready to take things up a notch and really make your dream happen, you might find it saves you time to buy my Ultimate Emigration Checklist where I’ve pulled together everything you need to do before, during and after your move to save you trawling the internet for hours, days and weeks hunting for the information.

 I hope you enjoy reading.
 Please leave a comment below and tell me what stage you’re at.
 Are you just starting to think about the move or are you well underway planning your new life in Australia?
 I’d love to hear from you.
 And if you have any particular questions, please fire away as I’m here to help.